 Steve was responsible for the commercial & strategic development of the Engineering and Logistics division at Volga Dnepr UK Ltd from March 2010 until May 2018.
 Prior to joining the company, Steve held a number of senior management positions within the F.H.
 Bertling Group.
 Most recently, Steve was Director of Group Air Charters & General Manager of BOSS Cargo, roles which saw him take responsibility for operations and strategic business development in the international air charter, freight forwarding and project logistics sectors.

 Kevin Ducksbury has 30 years’ experience in the charter industry.
-His career started on the Youth Trainee Scheme with Monarch Airlines, based at Luton, which saw him work in a variety of roles from Crew Controller in the H24 operations department to maintenance planner and then Ad-hoc Sales Executive in the company’s commercial division.
+His career started with Monarch Airlines, based at Luton, which saw him work in a variety of roles from Crew Controller, Commercial Planner to Ad-hoc Sales Executive in the company’s commercial division.

-After leaving Air Partner 14 years later and returning to the UK in 2012, Kevin set up his own aviation consultancy and management services company, Emerge Aviation and since then has worked with a wide range of companies involved in the aircraft charter industry, from private jet operators in the Middle East to exclusive private jet catering companies in the UK ,where he has provided strategic growth and managerial support as well as commercial, operational and training know-how.
+After leaving Air Partner returning to the UK in 2012, Kevin set up his own aviation consultancy and management services company, Emerge Aviation, working with a wide range of companies involved in the aircraft charter industry, from private jet operators in the Middle East to exclusive private jet catering companies in the UK, where he has provided strategic growth and managerial support as well as commercial, operational and training know-how.

 Bernhard Fragner is the CEO and founder of GlobeAir AG.

 Bernhard graduated as a civil engineer in mechanical plant design from Vienna University and received an MBA in aviation management.
 In 1994 he obtained his PPL licence and holds an EASA Part FCL ATPL license, including instructor endorsement and a type rating examiner authorisation, clocking than 7,500 total flight hours.
 He is also trained in all JAR post holder management positions at JAAT in The Netherlands.